 A 1982 graduate of the U.S. Coast Guard Academy, Dr. Flynn served in the Coast Guard on active duty for 20 years, including two tours as commanding officer at sea.
 As a Coast Guard officer, he served in the White House Military Office during the George H.W.
 Bush administration and as a director for Global Issues on the National Security Council staff during the Clinton administration.
 He was a Guest Scholar in the Foreign Policy Studies Program at the Brookings Institution from 1991-92, and in 1993-94 he was an Annenberg Scholar-in-Residence at the University of Pennsylvania.
 He received the M.A.L.D. and Ph.D. degrees from the Fletcher School of Law and Diplomacy, Tufts University, in 1990 and 1991 and in 2009, he received an honorary doctorate of laws from Monmouth University.

-Dr. Robin White is the Executive Director of the Global Resilience Institute at Northeastern University in Boston, Massachusetts.
+Dr. Robin White is the Executive Director and Chief Operating Officer of the Global Resilience Institute at Northeastern University in Boston, Massachusetts.
 She previously served as Executive Director at the Community and Regional Resilience Institute and as Senior Mediator and Program Director at Meridian Institute.
 She joined Meridian after a 20-year management career in the nation’s national laboratory science and engineering complex.

 During Dr. White’s years in the national security world, she was a leader in science and technology fields related to risk assessment and environmental impacts, nuclear nonproliferation, and national and homeland security.
 She brings from these assignments extensive skill and experience in strategic and operational planning, public/private partnerships, program/organizational management, and collaborative strategies related to government affairs and public policy.